Bernard Délicieux: Agitator of Languedoc

-First Arrest
+First arrest

 On April 16, 1304, Pope Benedict XI wrote a bull Ea nobis ordering the Franciscans to arrest Délicieux for "saying such things as we must not".
 However, the order was unfulfilled due to Benedict XI's death.

 Délicieux's succession plot was uncovered by royal authorities in the fall of 1304 and he travelled to Paris to attempt to gain an audience with King Philip IV.
 In Paris, Délicieux was placed under house arrest, but unpunished.

 Upon installment of Pope Clement V in 1305, Délicieux was transferred to the papal authority, where he formed part of the Pope's entourage that ultimately moved to Avignon in 1309.
 Shortly thereafter (c.
 1310), Délicieux was released and joined the Spiritual Franciscan convent in Béziers.

-Second Arrest And Trial
+Second arrest and trial

 In April 1317, Pope John XXII ordered the Spiritual Franciscans from Béziers and Narbonne, including Délicieux, to come to Avignon and answer for their disobedience.
 Upon arrival, Délicieux was arrested.
 Over the next year, he was interrogated and tortured.
 Bernard de Castanet created forty charges, which were later expanded to sixty-four charged by Bernard Gui.
 In short, the charges against Délicieux were: